-2 Background sections
+A2.2 Background sections

-The purpose of a background section is to provide general information in a concise manner, in order to describe the rationale of the agenda items (or issue(s)), and should be limited to no more than half a page of text.
+A2.2.1 The purpose of the background section in each agenda item is to provide general information in a concise manner, in order to describe the rationale of the agenda item and should be limited to no more than half a page of text.

-3 Page limit and format for draft CPM texts
+A2.3 Page limit and format for draft CPM texts

-The responsible groups should prepare draft CPM texts in the agreed format and structure as decided by the first session of CPM.
+A2.3.1 The responsible groups should prepare draft CPM texts in the agreed format and structure as decided by the first session of the CPM.

-All necessary texts should not exceed a page limit of 10 pages per agenda item or issue.
+A2.3.2 All necessary texts should not exceed a page limit of 10 pages per agenda item or issue.

-In order to achieve this objective, the following should be implemented:

-- the draft CPM texts should be clear and drafted in a consistent and unambiguous manner; - the number of proposed methods to satisfy each agenda item is to be kept to a minimum; - if acronyms are used, the meaning of the acronym is to be written out in full the first time it appears, and a list of all acronyms is to be provided at the beginning of the Chapters; - quoting texts which are already contained in other official ITU-R documents should be avoided by using relevant references.
+- A2.3.3 In order to achieve this objective, the following should be implemented: - a) the draft CPM texts should be clear and drafted in a consistent and unambiguous manner; - b) the number of proposed methods to satisfy each agenda item is to be kept to an absolute minimum necessary; - c) if acronyms are used, the meaning of the acronym is to be written out in full the first time it appears, and a list of all acronyms is to be provided at the beginning of the Chapters; - d) quoting texts that are already contained in other official ITU-R documents should be avoided by using relevant references (see also § A2.5).

-4 Methods to satisfy the WRC agenda items
+A2.4 Methods to satisfy the WRC agenda items

-The number of proposed methods to satisfy each agenda item should be kept to a minimum, and the description of each method should be as concise as possible.
+A2.4.1 The number of proposed methods to satisfy each agenda item should be kept to the absolute minimum necessary, and the description of each method should be as precise and concise as possible.